clarenzmauro/year-visualizer/README.md

 ## Features

+- **Balanced Progress Tracking**:
-- **High-Precision Progress**: Tracks the completion of the year down to 7 decimal places, updated in real-time every second.
+  - **Visuals**: The current day's dot fills vertically in real-time every second.
+  - **Data**: The completion percentage updates hourly (with 2 decimal precision) to provide a stable, dashboard-like feel.
 - **Micro-Fill Visualization**: Each day is represented by a dot that fills vertically as the 24-hour day passes.
 - **Performance Optimized**:
   - Uses specialized React memoization logic to skip rendering for 364/365 dots every second.